(DR. BONES SAYS: This article has been expanded to reflect some of the latest news)

 Joe Alton, M.D.

 In the uncertain future, could you function as a medical asset for your family?
 Consider a copy of our Amazon Bestseller “The Survival Medicine Handbook” to give you the best chance of keeping it together, even when everything’s falling apart.
-Read 119 5-star reviews here.
+Read hundreds of 5-star reviews here.